-Responses may include plans for one or both Building 6 and Building 27.
+Responses may include plans for any one or two buildings offered in this group, in any combination.

-- Proposals should also include any suggested improvements to areas immediately surrounding the buildings, and should identify the corresponding areas that are adjacent to the facility and for which such improvements are proposed. - Proposals addressing only a portion of any one structure are not acceptable.

-Applicant(s) (Offeror, proposed Lessee, Applicant, 'you', 'your') must:

-- Address financial commitment to completion of the proposed project. - Include a schedule of performance with clearly defined benchmarks and final completion date.

-Applicant(s) authorized use(s) of the Premises will be for the following:
+- Proposals should also include any suggested improvements to areas immediately surrounding the buildings, for which such improvements are proposed. - Proposals addressing only a portion of any structure are not acceptable. - Applicant(s) (Offeror, proposed Lessee, Applicant, 'you', 'your') must: - Address financial commitment to completion of the proposed project. - Include a schedule of performance with clearly defined benchmarks and final completion date. - Applicant(s) authorized use(s) of the Premises will be for the following:

-Bed and Breakfast or other reservation-based lodging; and as a venue for private events such as weddings, corporate retreats, and family parties, subject to any restrictions identified in this RFP, NPS guidance, or other applicable federal regulation.
+• Not-for-profit commercial, educational, or other community-based activities subject to any restrictions identified in this RFP, NPS guidance, or other applicable federal regulations.